fullkawa/open-design-games/products/water_walker_manual_en.md

 ### 3.2.
 WHAT SHOULD I DO?

 The turn player will challenge to get more "Step" panels than other players with no "Dobom".
+"Dobom" means kersplash.

 Other players anticipate turn player's movement and set a trap("Dobom" panel).